 Good News!
 Diwali is a Public School Holiday in New York City from 2023

-The years of advocating for Diwali to be declared an official school holiday in New York City, which was long overdue, has come to a fruition.
-Mayor Eric Adams’ message, “Diwali will be a public school holiday in New York City starting 2023”, to a diverse populace of over 2,00,000 Hindus, Jains, Buddhists and Sikhs has ignited fireworks for Diwali 2022 in the Big Apple.
+The years of advocating for Diwali to be declared an official school holiday in New York City has come to a fruition.
+Mayor Eric Adams’ message, “Diwali will be a public school holiday in New York City starting 2023”, to a diverse populace of over 2,00,000 Hindus, Jains, Buddhists and Sikhs has ignited fireworks in the Big Apple though Diwali 2023 is a few months away from now.

 “This is an educational moment because when we acknowledge Diwali, we are going to encourage Children to learn about Diwali.
 We’re going to have them start talking about what it is to celebrate the festival of lights, and how to turn the light on within yourself.
-I learned so much about Diwali and what the festival of lights means,” said Mayor Eric Adams in the presence of Randhir Jaiswal, the Consul General of India in New York, and Indian American Jennifer Rajkumar, a New York Assembly Member yesterday.
+I learned so much about Diwali and what the festival of lights means,” said NYC Mayor Eric Adams.
+He tweeted, “I’m so proud to have stood with Jenifer Rajkumar and community leaders in the fight to make it happen.
+I know it is a little early, but Shubh Diwali.”

 “New York City, the most diverse cultural capital of America, hosts Indian Independence Day and Diwali events with pomp at Times Square every year.
 So diverse is the social fabric of the Big Apple that over 42% of the school goers come from ethnic households where English is the second language.
 The Empire City has been home to the booming Indian community since before JJ Singh, a businessman from Punjab, got Indian immigrants’ right to naturalized US citizenship recognized by President Harry Truman’s approval to the Luce-Cellar Act, 1946 that further led to the removal of the quota on Indian immigration to the US in the 1960s,” said Sourav Agarwal, the Editor of Travel Beats, a leading community portal for Indians in the US.